ritchdevelopement/PoeTrader/README.md

 # PoeTrader
-A Tool for trading items in Path of Exile
+A Tool for trading items in Path of Exile created with the react framework Next.js